 The 16 contestants are selected by a panel of judges from Capital One from among the mascot entries received from all eligible NCAA Football Bowl Subdivision and Football Championship Subdivision schools.

 The Saddle Tramps was organized in the Fall of 1936 by Head Cheerleader Arch Lamb.
 The group was conceived to help channel the student body's sometimes overly exuberant and unruly nature into more positive and productive activities.

-Saddle Tramps attend all men’s home football, basketball and baseball games.
+Saddle Tramps attend all mens home football, basketball and baseball games.
 The primary focus remains to further the spirit and uphold the traditions of Texas Tech University.
-Some of the traditions they maintain are: Raider Red, wrapping of Will Rogers and Midnight Raiders, Homecoming Bonfire and Parade, bell circles, Victory Bells, shotguns, UT/A&M Watch, Carol of Lights, Bangin’ Bertha and many more.
+Some of the traditions that maintain are: Raider Red, wrapping of Will Rogers and Midnight Raiders, Homecoming Bonfire and Parade, bell circles, Victory Bells, shotguns, UT/A&M Watch, Carol of Lights, Bangin Bertha and many more.